onrelay/sipxecs/sipXwiki/building.rst

     yum install -y sudo git wget

-- If you are not using a Google Cloud image, you must add and install their artifact registry plugin:
+- If you are NOT using a Google Cloud image, you must add and install their artifact registry plugin:

   .. code-block:: bash